 Find out why every older adult should own this fitness tool.
-Plus, get tips for choosing a band and five exercises to get started.
+Plus, get tips for choosing a band and simple exercises to get started.

 Exercise bands (a.k.a. resistance bands or fitness bands) are an amazing workout tool.
 They’re inexpensive, portable, and incredibly versatile, but the real reason why fitness expert David Jack loves them so much is that they operate on a principle called “mitigated variability.”